cema-uonbi/internship_task/README.md

 - Number of children <5 years with diarrhe (Diarrhea cases)
 - Number of children who are underweight (0-6 months, 6-23 months, 24-59 months)

-Based on what you have learnt so far, conduct:
+Your task is to:
-- Exploratory data analysis
+- Conduct exploratory data analysis
 - State an appropriate research question you would want to answer from the data
-- Carry out the analysis for this question
+- Carry out appropriate data analysis to address the question you have stated above
+- NB: The task should be carried out as an RMarkdown [refer to the notes shared earlier]

-Tips:The rating will be informed by the extent of your exploratory data analysis, use of graphics and maps, and insights from your analytical approaches.
+Tips: The rating of the task will be informed by the extent of your exploratory data analysis, use of graphics and maps, and insights from your analytical approaches.

 Incase you have challenges with downloading the data, use this link to access the raw csv data: [https://raw.githubusercontent.com/cema-uonbi/internship_task/main/data/cema_internship_task_2023.csv]